rahul-raoniar/Fremont-Bridge-bicycle-daily-count-prediction-project/README.md

 ### Forecasting the bicycle counts

-* This notebook consist of forecasting code using prophet library.
+* This notebook consist of forecasting codes
+* Forecasting is done using Meta's prophet library.
 * Here I have forecasted the Bicycle counts for next 2 years.
 * Included holidays to observe the impact on daily counts.
 * Performed a forward-chaining cross-validation.